awslabs/threat-composer/README.md

 `cdk bootstrap aws://<aws-account-id>/<aws-region> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess`

-You may need to include the `--trust` option when bootstrapping the production account as shown below.
-This command is run from the AWS account that has been configured in the property `accountProd` in *packages/threat-composer -infra/cdk.context.json*.
+You may need to include the `--trust` option when bootstrapping the dev or production accounts if they are different from the pipeline AWS account shown below.
+This command is run from the AWS account that has been configured in the property `accountDev` or `accountProd` in *packages/threat-composer -infra/cdk.context.json*.
+See below for an example.

-`cdk bootstrap aws://<prod-aws-account-id>/us-west-2 --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust <pipeline-aws-account-id>`
+`cdk bootstrap aws://<dev-or-prod-aws-account-id>/us-west-2 --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust <pipeline-aws-account-id>`

 #### Deployment Instructions